AnnaChirumbolo/A-Kiroo/prep/index.md

   <span style="color:black; font-family:Calbiri; font-size:1em;"><i>This appendix includes the code used.</i></span>
 </div>
 ```
-- The tags `<div>` define the text area, while `<span>` define the text characteristics;
+>- The tags `<div>` define the text area, while `<span>` define the text characteristics;
+>

-- Here it is necessary to specify the `font family` to achieve the same font as with LaTex (default Calibri);
+>- Here it is necessary to specify the `font family` to achieve the same font as with LaTex (default Calibri);
+>

-- The bigger text size for the heading is determined by the option `font-size:2em`;
+>- The bigger text size for the heading is determined by the option `font-size:2em`;
+>

-- Italics is specified with `<i>`.
+>- Italics is specified with `<i>`.
+>

-To notice the difference first knit the file as pdf, then do the same by knitting to HTML.
+>To notice the difference first knit the file as pdf, then do the same by knitting to HTML.
 Leave both outputs side by side: as you can see, the result is practically identical.
 There is the document title at the top followed by the heading and title, which are correctly centred and presenting the chosen font characteristics.
 However, if you look at the pdf, there are duplicates of the headings that are not properly formatted.
 That is the input written in html syntax that the pdf cannot read.
+>

-On the other hand, if you look at the HTML it's the LaTex syntax that disappears.
+>On the other hand, if you look at the HTML it's the LaTex syntax that disappears.
 In fact, if you temporarily delete the text written in LaTex and re-knit the HTML file, you'll notice that the output hasn't changed.
+>

-To summarise on this point, the syntax changes *depending on the desired output format*.
+>To summarise on this point, the syntax changes *depending on the desired output format*.
 So bare this in mind when you want to write your document!

-You can delete the text in html syntax.
-Let's move on.
-<a name="subsect3"></a>
+<a name="subsect2"></a>

 ### c) Place the appendices in distinct pages

 At this stage the headings are just listed one after the other and only separated by continuous lines (see the pdf output).
-To actually separate them into distinct pages write
+To actually separate them into distinct pages write (in *LaTex*)

 ```
 \newpage
 ```
 instead of the dashed lines between the headings.
 If you knit again, you're going to see that each heading successfully starts on a different page (and each page is already numbered!).

-Once this has been set up, you can create the different types of appendices.
+Once this has been set up, you can start creating the different types of appendices.

 <a name="section4"></a>